Cattle: Dairy

 Certain breeds of cattle, such as the Holstein-Friesian, are used to produce milk, much of which is processed into dairy products such as butter, cheese, and yogurt.
 Dairy cattle are usually kept on specialized dairy farms designed for milk production.
 Most cows are milked twice per day, with milk processed at a dairy, which may be onsite at the farm or the milk may be shipped to a dairy plant for eventual sale of a dairy product.
 Lactation is induced in heifers and spayed cows by a combination of physical and psychological stimulation, by drugs, or by a combination of those methods.
 For mother cows to continue producing milk, they give birth to one calf per year.
 If the calf is male, it is generally slaughtered at a young age to produce veal.
 Cows produce milk until three weeks before birth.
 Over the last fifty years, dairy farming has become more intensive to increase the yield of milk produced by each cow.
 The Holstein-Friesian is the breed of dairy cow most common in the UK, Europe and the United States.
 It has been bred selectively to produce the highest yields of milk of any cow.
-The average in the UK is around 22 litres per day.
+The average in the UK is about 22 litres per day.

 Dairy is a large industry worldwide.
 In 2023, the 27 European Union countries produced 143 million tons of cow's milk; the United States 104.1 million tons; and India 99.5 million tons.
 India further produces 94.4 million tons of buffalo milk, making it (in 2023) the world's largest milk producer; its dairy industry employs some 80 million people.

 Holstein cattle are the primary dairy breed, bred for high milk production.